Spotlight on the Festiwool Team

 By 2015, Helen had expanded the business even more, and was providing knitting kits and teaching crochet sessions and workshops in the local area.
 Her experience makes her an invaluable member of the Festiwool Team.

 Then along came Festiwool in Hitchin in 2014, and Jane decided to take the plunge, encouraged by a fellow Hitchin Stitchin' group member to take a stall and stick her toe into the ’crafty business’ water.
+And so GardeningWitch Designs was born.
 Her wares included project bags, stitch markers, shawl pins, cards and labels, all handmade by Jane.
 She loved it!
-And did it all again the next year at Festiwool in 2015.
+And did it all again the following year at Festiwool in 2015.
+And 2016.
+And GardeningWitch Designs will be here again in 2017.

-As a scientist and technologist, Jane brings a keen eye for detail and correctness to her role as Festiwool's Consultant.
+As a scientist and technologist, Jane brings a keen eye for detail and correctness to her role as a member of the Festiwool team.”

 Pat is a teacher by vocation.
 She taught in Secondary schools in London and Hertfordshire for over 20 years.
 The move to teaching Information Technology was a natural progression from Remedial teaching, with its emphasis on analysis and breaking learning down into its smallest steps.
 When she took early retirement from teaching , Pat revisited her love of crafts that she'd learned at Primary school.